 Recurrent Otitis Media

-Otitis media is the most common diagnosis of patients who make office visits to physicians in the United States.
+Otitis media is one of the most common ear condition diagnosis of patients who make office visits to physicians in the United States.
 Adult otitis media is almost always a result of a bacterial infection and often occurs in patients with Eustachian Tube Dysfunction.
 Recurrent otitis media is most prevalent in young children as a result of poor Eustachian tube function.
 See our Pediatric Services (Recurrent Otitis Media) for more information.